It’s Friday – let’s make pizza!

 And just a side note: I’ve been really enjoying this hole-ey pizza pan lately – it gets the bottom edges of the crust nice and crisp.

-Spread just a thin layer of cashew cream onto the stretched dough.
+To assemble your vegetarian pizza, spread just a thin layer of cashew cream onto the stretched dough.
 You want just enough so that the vegetables have something to stick to, but you don’t want the middle to become too gooey.

 So once the pizza comes out of the oven, drizzle the cashew cream very generously over the top.
 Finish with fresh basil and a sprinkle of red pepper flakes, if you like.
 Voila!
 Vegan pizza!